DASPRiD/taxum/packages/docs/src/guide/core-concepts/error-handling.md

+---
+description: Handling errors thrown from middleware and handlers.
+---

 # Error Handling

 In Taxum, errors are handled after every registered layer and handler.
 The default behavior is as follows: